iterative/dvc.org/static/docs/command-reference/config.md

 ## Configuration sections

-Sections are essentially a collection of options that define a particular setting like `core`, or `remote`.
-These are written to the project config file (in `.dvc/config` by default) by this command, and support the options below:
+The following config sections are written by this command to the project config file (in `.dvc/config` by default), and they support the options below:

 ### core